cdisc-org/cdisc-rules-engine/docs/index.md

 ## Which Engine Should I Use?

 > **At present**, rule validation is split across two engines while work is underway to merge
-> the Verisian SQL fork back into this repository.
+> the SQL fork back into this repository.
 Until that merge is complete, please select the
 > engine based on the rules you're running:

 | If you're running…                          | Use…                                                                                                             |